buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBeamStandardCase.md

 * **Axis**: A three dimensional open curve (subtype of _IfcBoundedCurve_) defining the axis for the standard beam.
 The cardinal point is determined by the beam axis.
 * **Body**: A Swept Solid Representation or a CSG clipping representation defining the 3D shape of the standard beam.

-> NOTE&nbsp; It is invalid to exchange a 'SurfaceModel', 'Brep', or 'MappedRepresentation' representation for the 'Body' shape representation of an _IfcBeamStandardCase_.
+> NOTE  It is invalid to exchange a 'SurfaceModel', 'Brep', or 'MappedRepresentation' representation for the 'Body' shape representation of an _IfcBeamStandardCase_.

 ## Formal Propositions